Peer reviewing - advice for facilitators (P. Hirsch 2008)

 1. Start by having students give each other feedback on short oral and written

+assignments in an informal setting.
 For example, early in the research process, ask

 students to present their research question(s) to the group for feedback.